EPCCed/eidf-docs/docs/safe-haven-services/tre-container-user-guide/workflow-examples.md

 ces-run podman --gpu ghcr.io/$GHCR_NAMESPACE/python-ml-test:v1.1
 ```

+Note: The namespace and token arguments to `ces-pull` are mandatory.

+Note: When pulling containers into the test environment, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
+Restricting where you use your read-write token can keep your GHCR secure.

 ### E2 - Step 4.
 Pull and run in the TRE

 We can import and run the container in the TRE using the commands from the [earlier step](#e2-step-3-test-in-ces-test-environment).

+Note: When pulling containers into the TRE, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
+Restricting where you use your read-write token can keep your GHCR secure.

 ## Example 3 - Interactive RStudio Rocker container